teesloane/Auth-Boss/README.md

 ### [TLS / SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security)

 TLS and SSL are a cryptographic protocol.
-TLS and SSL encrypt the data you send across a network—it is designed to prevent people from "eavesdropping" or tampering with the data that you are sending.
+TLS and SSL encrypt the data you send across a network — it is designed to prevent people from "eavesdropping" or tampering with the data that you are sending.

 There are some useful videos on youtube that help to explain some of these complex topics, but unfortunately I can't speak to the veracity of them all.
 This [video by MIT opencourseware](https://www.youtube.com/watch?v=S2iBR2ZlZf0) looks relatively useful!